 Zen (officially known as Zeinab Alayan) was born on the 16th of October.
 It was a warm and bright Sunday, and her parents couldn’t have been more delighted to receive a baby as beautiful as her.
 The birds were chirping, people were rejoicing… oh scratch that.
-You don’t want to hear rubbish like that.
+You don’t want to hear this rubbish.
 Though the birthday bit is true.

-Ever since she was a little girl, Zen had always loved books.
+She loved books dearly, ever since she was four and still managed to look super cute in pigtails.
 Unlike other kids her age who preferred to go out and play, she tended to sit at home and read.
 The first book she ever chose herself was a Ladybird edition of Thumbelina, and many books followed after that.
-Even though her first language is not English, she always picked out books in that language.
-Eventually she started writing, and her first story was about a rabbit, and she wrote it in red ink.
-That’s all she can remember about it because shortly afterwards she spilled a glass of water on it.
-At the age of 12 she started working towards creating a collection of horror stories, and due to her fascination with Buffy the Vampire Slayer, a number of her stories starred vampires.
+She loves reading in English though it is not her native tongue.
+Eventually, she started writing, and her first story was about a rabbit, and she wrote it in red ink.
+That’s all she can remember because shortly afterwards she spilt a glass of water on it and watched in horror as her precious story bled on the table.
+Influenced by Goosebumps and Buffy the Vampire Slayer, she started working towards creating a collection of horror stories, of which several starred vampires (and none of them sparkly kinds, mind you).
 But that didn’t last for too long, especially when she’d start a new story when she was a mere 10 pages into another.

 During her free time, Zen likes to watch sitcoms, anime shows and movies.
-When she’s not being a couch potato, she draws, does chores and eats her most favourite food in the world – chocolate.
+When she’s not being a couch potato, she reads, draws, practices her calligraphy, occasionally remembers to write and eats her most favourite food in the world – chocolate.

-To recap: Zen is a writer, an editor, a translator, a bookworm, an artist, an avid movie watcher, an anime fan, a procrastinator, a paranoiac, a dork, a bit of a Grammar Nazi and most importantly… a chocoholic.
+Soooo… to recap: Zen is a writer, an editor, a translator, a bookworm, an artist, an avid movie watcher, an anime fan, a procrastinator, a paranoiac, a dork and most importantly… a chocoholic.